Bullock family: Twentieth century

 Walter Henry Bullock died in 1924.
 His son, Henry Talbot Bouverie Bullock, had only a daughter.
-Therefore, the family line passed to Walter's brother, the Rev. Llewellyn Christopher Watson (1886-1936).
-He married Cecil Augusta Margaret Spearman, whose mother, Lady Maria Louisa Spearman (1837-1917), was the daughter of Thomas FitzMaurice, 5th Earl of Orkney, the great-nephew of the former prime minister William Petty-FitzMaurice, 1st Marquess of Landsdowne.
+Therefore, the family line passed to Walter's brother, the Rev. Llewellyn Christopher Watson (1886–1936).
+He married Cecil Augusta Margaret Spearman, whose mother, Lady Maria Louisa Spearman (1837–1917), was the daughter of Thomas FitzMaurice, 5th Earl of Orkney, the great-nephew of the former prime minister William Petty-FitzMaurice, 1st Marquess of Landsdowne.

-The line passed to their eldest son, Walter Llewellyn Bullock (1890-1944), an academic and promoter of Italian studies at the Universities of Chicago and Manchester, where he was Serena Professor of Italian.
+The line passed to their eldest son, Walter Llewellyn Bullock (1890–1944), an academic and promoter of Italian studies at the Universities of Chicago and Manchester, where he was Serena Professor of Italian.

-The line then passed to Llewellyn's second son, Sir Christopher Bullock, K.C.B, C.B.E.(1891-1972), who served as Permanent Under-Secretary at the British Air Ministry from 1931 to 1936.
+The line then passed to Llewellyn's second son, Sir Christopher Bullock, K.C.B, C.B.E.(1891–1972), who served as Permanent Under-Secretary at the British Air Ministry from 1931 to 1936.
 Appointed at the age of 38, he remains one of the youngest civil servants to have headed a British government department.
 In 1917 he married Barbara May Lupton, the second cousin of Olive Middleton (née Lupton), great-grandmother of Catherine, Princess of Wales.
 It was reported in 2016 that "Olive Middleton volunteered as a nurse with her relative Lady Bullock" - a social science graduate - during World War I.

 Sir Christopher was succeeded by his elder son, Richard Henry Watson Bullock C.B.,(1920–1998) who was Deputy Permanent Secretary at the Department of Trade and Industry and a consultant for Faulkbourn Consultancy Services.

 Richard, in turn, was succeeded by his son, the actor and art historian Osmund Bullock, the current head of the family.

-Sir Christopher's younger son, Edward Anthony Watson Bullock (1926-2015) served in the Foreign and Commonwealth Office and married Jenifer, elder daughter of Sir Richmond Palmer.
-Edward's elder son, Hugh Jonathan Watson Bullock, was appointed Commmander of the Royal Victorian Order (CVO) in The King's 2025 New Year Honours.
+Sir Christopher's younger son, Edward Anthony Watson Bullock (1926–2015) served in the Foreign and Commonwealth Office and married Jenifer, elder daughter of Sir Richmond Palmer.
+Edward's elder son, Hugh Jonathan Watson Bullock, was appointed Commander of the Royal Victorian Order (CVO) in The King's 2025 New Year Honours.